 Soak up the history of the modern world here in the capital of Greece.
 There are so many museums and so much history to explore; it is hard to decide which ones to visit.
 If you are just stopping over in Athena for a quick visit we recommend two extensive collections, right in the centre of the city.

-The New Acropolis Museum opened for visitors for the first time in June 2009 and is the most modern major construction in Athens, housing the Parthenon Marbles and awaiting the return of some marbles from other countries.
+The Acropolis Museum opened for visitors for the first time in 2009 and is a very modernistic sweeping statement, housing the Parthenon Marbles and awaiting the return of some marbles from other countries.
 This controversy, and the design of the new museum, makes for a fascinating collision between history and current affairs.

 Located at 2-4 Makriyianni Street only 300 meters from the Acropolis, it is easy walking from Plaka.
 Entry is 5 Euro and the museum is open from 8am to 8pm daily except Mondays.
 Nearest metro station is Acropolis.

-Take a guided tour of the New Acropolis Museum - 2 hours
+Take a guided tour of the Acropolis Museum - 1 hour and 15 minutes

 The National Archaeological Museum has been established since 1829 and houses the most significant archaeological treasures from all over Greece.